MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Walkthroughs/walkthrough-receiving-and-putting-away-in-basic-warehousing.md

 -   Sales Order Processor

 ## Prerequisites
- Before you begin this walkthrough, you must install the [!INCLUDE[demolong](../ApplicationDesign/includes/demolong_md.md)].
+ Before you begin this walkthrough, you must install the FIX INCLUDE HERE<!--[!INCLUDE[demolong](../ApplicationDesign/includes/demolong_md.md)] -->.
 The following modifications must be made to the database:

 -   Delete all existing sales orders for bicycles.